 How do I prepare pork tenderloin?

-Pork tenderloin is a very simple dish that looks very elegant.
+Roasted pork tenderloin is a very simple dish that looks very elegant.
 You simply need a great cut of it and then you can season it up.
 Then combine each of the ingredients in a bowl and then rub it onto the tenderloin.

 What temp should I cook pork tenderloin?